AsuMagic/smolisa-emu/doc/references.md

 - `-DLLVM_PARALLEL_LINK_JOBS=4` limits the number of linker jobs.
 Realistically it probably could be set even lower.
 Linking is very memory intensive with large debug builds so you run out very fast and hit swap otherwise.
+- `-DLLVM_USE_SPLIT_DWARF=1` splits debug info in a separate file from binaries and object files which allegedly improve compile (link?) times a fair bit.
 - `-DBUILD_SHARED_LIBS=OFF` is the default. `ON` has the potential of reducing the total binary size but I encountered a linking error I couldn't figure out.